failedcoder12/Hamming-Codes/README.md

 * When generator matrix G' is used along with the parity check matrix, the average number of errors found in the decoded message for all error vectors becomes 12/7 or about 1.714.
 While this improvement is relatively small, this Hamming code reaches the maximum level of error reduction that is theoretically possible for the
 [7,4,3]-Hamming code with standard decoding.
 * This means that for any [7,4,3]-Hamming code with two errors, the error reducing capabilities of standard decoding is limited to an average of 1.714 errors across all possible error vectors.
+* Now using the lower-bound technique the ratio has been increased